 - Demonstrate commitment to the City and its people

-- Restoration of the neglected sanctuary and accommodation of a variety of worship styles
+- Restore the sanctuary and make careful changes that accommodate a variety of worship styles (Completed 2013)

-- The worship environment has been transformed by reconstructed windows, new lighting and controls, and updates to floors, walls and ceilings.
+- The worship environment is transformed by reconstructed windows, new lighting and controls, and updates to floors, walls and ceilings.

-- Construction of a new Children’s Ministry Center started in 2015, is expected to be completed in early 2017.
-It will house space for babies through 5th-graders with safe, controlled access.
-Spaces designed for dance, music and visual arts instruction can be used for Sunday morning assembly as well as for community events.
+- The new Children’s Ministry Center started houses for babies through 5th-graders with safe, controlled access.
+Spaces designed for dance, music and visual arts instruction can be used on Sunday morning and for community ministry.

 A new organ console can be slipped into it’s own “garage”, allowing quick transitions between differing worship experiences.